yankurniawan/devops-lab/README.md

 The webserver instances are located in the private subnets.
 To access the EC2 instances via SSH, connect to the VPN server first.

 Open <https://13.55.74.255:943> to login to the OpenVPN Access Server.
-You can use any OpenVPN client to connect.
+You can download the client and login using the credentials or autologin profile.